acmdas/das_fieldstones/morefieldstones2018.md

 ## The Cost of Discipleship
 Tue, 23 Jan 2018

-"What did Jesus want to say to us?
+“What did Jesus want to say to us?
 What does he want from us today?
 How does he help us to be faithful Christians today?
 It is not ultimately important to us what this or that church leader wants.
 Rather, we want to know what Jesus wants.
 When we go to hear a sermon, his own word is what we want to hear.
 This matters to us not only for our own sakes, but also for all those who have become estranged from the church and its message.
-It is also our opinion that if Jesus himself and Jesus alone with his word were among us in our preaching, then quite a different set of people would hear the word and quite a different set of people would again turn away from it."&mdash;Dietrich Bonhoeffer, *The Cost of Discipleship*
+It is also our opinion that if Jesus himself and Jesus alone with his word were among us in our preaching, then quite a different set of people would hear the word and quite a different set of people would again turn away from it.”—Dietrich Bonhoeffer, *The Cost of Discipleship*

 ## Democracy of the Dead
 Thu, 25 Jan 2018

-&ldquo;Tradition means giving votes to the most obscure of all classes, our ancestors.
+“Tradition means giving votes to the most obscure of all classes, our ancestors.
 It is the democracy of the dead.
-Tradition refuses to submit to the small and arrogant oligarchy of those who merely happen to be walking about.&rdquo;&mdash;G. K. Chesterton, *Orthodoxy*, Chapter 4.
+Tradition refuses to submit to the small and arrogant oligarchy of those who merely happen to be walking about.”—G. K. Chesterton, *Orthodoxy*, Chapter 4.

 ## A Short Story
 Thu, 25 Jan 2018

-"A man, walking through the forest saw a fox that had lost its legs, and wondered how it lived.
+“A man, walking through the forest saw a fox that had lost its legs, and wondered how it lived.
 Then he saw a tiger come up with game in its mouth.
 The tiger ate its fill and left the rest of the meat for the fox.
 The next day God fed the fox by means of the same tiger.

-"The man began to wonder at God&rsquo;s greatness and said to himself, 'I too shall just rest in a corner with full trust in the Lord and He will provide me with all I need.'
+“The man began to wonder at God’s greatness and said to himself, ‘I too shall just rest in a corner with full trust in the Lord and He will provide me with all I need.’

-"He did this for many days, but nothing happened, and he was almost at death&rsquo;s door when he heard a voice say, 'O you who are in the path of error, open your eyes to the truth!
-Stop imitating the disabled fox and follow the example of the tiger'&rdquo;&mdash;Ernie Kurtz
+“He did this for many days, but nothing happened, and he was almost at death’s door when he heard a voice say, ‘O you who are in the path of error, open your eyes to the truth!
+Stop imitating the disabled fox and follow the example of the tiger’”—Ernie Kurtz

 ## Gospel Demands
 Sun, 28 Jan 2018

-&ldquo;If the gospel demands that we renounce this world . . . , then the simple thing to do is: do it&rdquo;&mdash;SÃ¸ren Kierkegaard, *Journals*
+“If the gospel demands that we renounce this world . . . , then the simple thing to do is: do it!”—Sören Kierkegaard, *Journals*

 ## Instructions For Wayfarers
 Tue, 30 Jan 2018